 Terminology of glomerular diseases

-- Focal: only a number of glomeruli are affected
+- Focal: < 50% of glomeruli affected (e.g., focal segmental glomerulosclerosis)

 - Segmental: only part of the glomerulus is affected

 - Proliferative: an increased number of cells in the glomerulus